Overview of the Assessment

 Results are reported for students who were identified by school records as having a disability.
 A student with a disability may need specially designed instruction to meet his or her learning goals.
 A student with a disability will usually have an Individualized Education Program (IEP) which guides his or her special education instruction.
 Students with disabilities (SD) are often referred to as special education students and may be classified by their school as learning disabled (LD) or emotionally disturbed (ED).
 The goal of NAEP is that students who are capable of participating meaningfully in the assessment are assessed, but some students with disabilities selected by NAEP may not be able to participate, even with the accommodations provided.
 Beginning in 2009, NAEP disaggregated students with disabilities and students who were identified under section 504 of the Rehabilitation Act of 1973.

-Results are reported for students who were identified by school records as being English language learners.
-(Note that English language learners were previously referred to as limited English proficient [LEP].)
+Results are reported for students who were identified by school records as being English learners.
+(Note that English learners were previously referred to as limited English proficient [LEP].)

 NAEP has established policies and procedures to maximize the inclusion of all students in the assessment.
 Every effort is made to ensure that all selected students who are capable of participating meaningfully in the assessment are assessed.
-While some students with disabilities (SD) and/or English language learners (ELL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
-Still other SD and/or ELL students selected by NAEP may not be able to participate.
-Local school authorities determine whether SD/ELL students require accommodations or should be excluded because they cannot be assessed.
+While some students with disabilities (SD) and/or English learners (EL) can be assessed without any special procedures, others require accommodations to participate in NAEP.
+Still other SD and/or EL students selected by NAEP may not be able to participate.
+Local school authorities determine whether SD/EL students require accommodations or should be excluded because they cannot be assessed.

 See additional information about the percentages of special-needs students identified, excluded, and assessed at the national level.

-See the types of accommodations permitted for SD and/or ELL students.
+See the types of accommodations permitted for SD and/or EL students.

 Differences between scale scores and between percentages that are discussed in the results take into account the standard errors associated with the estimates.
 Comparisons are based on statistical tests that consider both the magnitude of the difference between the group average scores or percentages and the standard errors of those statistics.
 Throughout the results, differences between scores or between percentages are discussed only when they are significant from a statistical perspective.